-Studios 301 is one of a handful of studios worldwide approved to provide Mastered For iTunes masters, working closely with Apple through the process.
+Studios 301 is one of a handful of studios worldwide approved to provide Mastered For iTunes masters.
 When uploading to iTunes, Apple will now store your masters on their servers at up to 24 bit / 96kHz sample rate recording resolution, allowing for both better encoding into the latest iTunes codec, and compatibility with future formats.
 If you have your music mastered at the full resolution at which it was recorded, you can now ensure that new generations of music formats will take advantage of the better-than-CD quality recordings that you make today.

 Mastered For iTunes (Hi Resolution) Format

 If you are recording at any resolution between 24 bit / 44.1kHz to 24 bit / 96kHz, we provide you a master at that same resolution, which doesn’t lose the benefit of the extra bits and samples captured during recording.